The alert of the experts in free competition to the Convention

 Andrea from Chrismar

 In the first place, the concept -they coincide in the square- of practice of collusion between companies, leaves out, on the one hand, actors such as union entities or natural persons, and on the other hand, it can produce distortions, when the term in the current regulations is collusion or concerted practice “among competitors”.
 Guerrero Olivos’ associate attorney, Juan José García, explains it this way: “The concept of collusion between companies is much broader.
 For example, when one reviews free competition issues and sees them from a vertical point of view, there are the relationships of a supplier or a producer with its distributor that, in some exceptional cases, when there is a dominant company in that relationship, can have an anti-competitive effect, but generally have a pro-competitive effect.
-But according to this regulation, one could say, will collusion be considered to exist when dealing with a relationship between companies that are vertically related?
+But according to this regulation, one might say, will collusion be considered to exist when dealing with a relationship between companies that are vertically related?

 In addition, there are collusive agreements called hub-and-spoke that were denounced, for example, in the case of supermarkets.
 There, two companies coordinate through their suppliers.
 The lawyers wonder if the prosecution of those cases would be considered with the approved wording.